 For her work creating Mental Fitness’s array of programs and initiatives, Robyn received the 2014 Peace Award from Converse College Westgate Family Therapy and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.

-Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
-To this day, the work of Transport Group is regarded as some of the best in New York City.
+Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of Obie awards, Drama Desk nominations and the 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
+To this day, the work of Transport Group is regarded as some of the best in New York City under the leadership of Jack Cummings III.
 Follow the journey at www.TransportGroup.org.

 Robyn holds an MFA-Acting from the University of Virginia, is a member of the Academy for Eating Disorders (AED), The International Association for Eating Disorders Professionals (IAEDP), and is an E-RYT Certified Yoga Teacher and Continuing Education Provider with the Yoga Alliance.
-She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont and on the Board of Directors for Spartanburg Philharmonic Orchestra.
-She and her husband, Tim Farrell moved to South Carolina to deploy prevention-focused technology and to make an impact through arts initiatives.
+She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont and is heavily involved in the Compassionate Schools and Way to Wellville initiatives in Spartanburg.
+She and her husband, Tim Farrell moved to South Carolina to deploy prevention-focused technology and to impact more children through arts and resilience initiatives.

 AWARDS / SELECT CONFERENCE PRESENTATIONS: